Submissions

 * Source: Sánchez, C. (February 8, 2019).
 APA Standards – 7th (seventh) edition.
 APA Standards (7th edition). https://normas-apa.org/

 In the event that some of these criteria are not met, the manuscript will be returned until it is completed with all the observations.
-Continuing with the editorial process, the manuscript is submitted to a review process by peers (specialists), appointed by the editorial committee are (Ad honorem), this process has a term of 2 to 3 months.
+Continuing with the editorial process, the manuscript is submitted to a review process by peers (specialists), appointed by the editorial committee are (Ad honorem), this process has a period of 2 to 3 months.

 II.
 REVIEW PROCESS

 III.
-PUBLICATION
+STYLE CORRECTION, LAYOUT AND PUBLICATION

 Submission Preparation Checklist